voxeet/comms-sdk-dotnet/docs/documentation/unity/samples/demo.md

 ## Initialize and connect to a demo conference
 This example demonstrates how to initialize the Unity plugin and connect to a demo conference using visual scripting.
-The Demo conference node allows connecting to a conference that has several bots injecting audio.
-This makes it easier for testing the connection during the prototyping phase.
+The Demo conference node allows connecting to a conference that has several bots injecting audio, making it easier to test the connection and project setup during the prototyping phase.

 To start fresh, you can create a new project from Unity Hub using one of the provided templates, such as `Core 3D`.
 The following video shows the workflow.